laineus/phaser-assets-webpack-plugin/README.md

 }
 ```

-It can be imported and used for Assets loading as is.
+It can be imported and used for Phaser::Loader as is.

 ```js
 import assets from 'assets'